 It is notable that the A9 has a hotshoe, while the RX100 V does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the A9 and the RX100 V are recent models that are part of the current product line-up.
-The RX100 V replaced the earlier Sony RX100 IV, while the A9 does not have a direct predecessor.
+The RX100 V is a recent model that features in the current product line-up of Sony.
+In contrast, the A9 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Sony A9 and the Sony RX100 V?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Sony Alpha A9:

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.